tdauth/cpp-futures-promises/README.md

 Here are some TODOs for the paper:
 * Improve the description of the C++ syntax.
 * Show examples in other programming languages like ConcurrentML etc. as comparison.
 * Clarify the semantics of `Try`. `Try::get` throws an exception if the object is not initialized yet.
 Add the type `adv::UsingUninitializedTry`.
 Can the Try trait in Scala even be empty?
 In Folly it can be empty.
+What happens if `hasValue` and `hasException` are called?
+They should return `false` if the Try instance is empty.
+Make sure that `tryComplete` does also complete the promise/future with this exception when an empty Try is passed.
 * Clarify the semantics of `Future::get`, `Future::then`, `Future::guard` etc. which should make the current future invalid (as in Folly).
 The latest version of Folly requires move semantics on the current future.
+* Make sure that the second `get` call throws a not initialized exception (`adv::UsingUninitializedTry`?
+Or another exception type?)
 * Apparently, `folly::SharedPromise::getFuture` makes a copy of the result value and therefore requires a copy-constructor for the inner type.
 It uses the copy constructor of `folly::Try`.
 Therefore, the signature of `adv_folly::SharedFuture::get` should not return a const reference but a copy since this what you get from Folly.
 The latest version of Folly returns a `SemiFuture`, so maybe update the whole class template.
 Besides, the class template `Try` needs a copy-constructor and an assignment operator in its declaration.
 * Describe that `tryComplete` does not complete the promise when the `Try` object has not been initialized yet.
 * Mention that `tryCompleteWith` relies on a longer lifetime of the promise than the future.
 What happens if the promise is destructed before the future is completed?
 Note that the implementation calls `onComplete` on the given future parameter and simply passes a copy of `this` (the promise).
 This pointer should become invalid when the promise is destructed.
 Fix the implementation by using a safe pointer which is set to null when the promise is destructed!
 Create a unit test for this case.